isabella232/OEPs/15/README.md

 #### Inputs

-The metadata ID (i.e. the keccak256 hash of the metadata) is provided in the URL.
+The Asset ID (i.e. the keccak256 hash of the metadata) is provided in the URL.

 #### Outputs

-The API should return the metadata of the requested metadata ID if available, or HTTP 404 if not found.
+The API should return the metadata of the requested Asset ID if available, or HTTP 404 if not found.

 ```json